 At St Augustine’s we aim to provide quality experiences of prayer and liturgy that support pupils’ spiritual development.
-Every child is given the opportunity to pray by giving praise and thanks to God using prayers Church and other sources of prayer that enable this to take place.
+Every child is given the opportunity to pray by giving praise and thanks to God using prayers from Church and other sources of prayer that enable this to take place.

 Other opportunities for prayer take place within the classroom at the start of each day, before and after lunch and again at the end of each day.
-Prayer in the classrooms and in assemblies always includes use of symbols and a focal point for prayer which is appropriate to the liturgical season, for example, Lent, Advent or Easter.
+Prayer in the classrooms and in assemblies always includes the use of Christian symbols and a focal point for prayer which is appropriate to the liturgical season, for example, Lent, Advent or Easter.
 During all these times of prayer, both staff and pupils are involved in leading and participating.

 The school is blessed in having a very church.
 The children are fortunate to be able to experience the richness of the liturgical life of the church in many ways.